code-with-zeeshan/universal-translation-system/GOAL.md

 *"How can I give users a 500MB model experience with only 125MB, while maintaining near-perfect quality and supporting all languages dynamically?"*

-Your answer: Quantization + Vocabulary Packs + Adapters + Smart Architecture
+My answer: Quantization + Vocabulary Packs + Adapters + Smart Architecture

-## 🎯 My Complete Vision As I Understand It
+## 🎯 My Complete Vision

 ### **The Revolutionary Translation System I're Building:**